arnav123098/sonoro/README.md

 ## ⚠️ Alpha software
 Sonoro is currently in early development.
 APIs, configuration, installation steps, and features may change frequently.
 Things will probably break.

-## Sonoro SDK (coming soon!)
-You can use sonoro externally as a tool for letting your ai use a 3D model, voice and web search/scrape, song playing etc.

 ## TODOS
 - [ ] music player tool